News

 4-0-22-5 vs UP Warriorz

-Former RCB leg-spinner Asha Sobhana’s figures of 4-0-22-5 against her current team UPW sit third in the list of the best bowling figures in WPL.
+Former RCB leg-spinner Asha Sobhana’s figures of 4-0-22-5 against her current team, UP Warriorz, sit third in the list of the best bowling figures in WPL.
 She had played a key role in the team’s maiden title-winning campaign in the WPL 2024.

 Tara Norris

-DC pacer Tara Norris had claimed the first fifer of the WPL in the second match of the league in 2023.
-Previously, a comprehensive batting show from the Capitals helped them post a massive 223 on the scoreboard.
-In response, the Women in Red were also off to a decent start, reaching 54/1 in the powerplay.
+DC pacer Tara Norris claimed the first fifer of WPL in the second match of the inaugural edition in 2023.
+Previously, a comprehensive batting show from the Capitals helped them post a massive 223.
+In response, Smriti Mandhana & Co. were also off to a decent start, reaching 54/1 in the power play.

-But after the dismissal of Perry in the 11th over, the United States of America (USA) seamer went on a roll and triggered a collapse in RCB’s batting order, which included consecutive double-wicket overs.
-Eventually, the side registered a huge 60-run victory over the Bengaluru outfit to kickstart their journey in the tournament.
+But after the dismissal of Perry in the 11th over, the United States of America (USA) seamer was on a roll with one of the best bowling figures in WPL.
+It triggered a collapse in RCB’s batting order, which included consecutive double-wicket overs.
+Eventually, the side registered a huge 60-run victory over Bengaluru to kickstart their tournament.

 ALSO READ: